-Quake3's source code was launched some time after its release.
-The code does not have a lot of comments, but its very readable and understandable.
+Quake3’s source code was launched some time after its release.
+The code does not have a lot of comments, but it is very readable and understandable.
 You must know C and a bit of 3D vector mathematics.
-Mathematics I suppose can be learnt in case you don't have that background.
+Math used in this can be learnt in case you don’t have that background.
 At times you might get stuck in understanding the code due to vector operations performed.
-Just take a pen and paper and calculate it down, life will be much easier with those two objects.
+Just take a pen and paper and calculate it down, it will be much easier.

 The entire source code has not been released.
 Though I don’t know which part, a major part like the rendering engine could be under cover.

-NOTE: Quake 3's source code is free does not mean that its game data is free.
-And you cannot play game without the game data (maps, sounds, music, bot models, etc.)That's why you still need to buy an original Quake 3 CD.
+NOTE: Quake 3’s source code is free, but that does not mean that its game data is free.
+And you cannot play game without the game data (maps, sounds, music, bot models, etc.).
+That is why you still need to buy an original Quake 3 CD.

 You will find many websites with bits and pieces of information for compiling and modifying Quake 3 source.
 Inadequate or incorrect information leads to frustration most of the time as it was the case with me.
 It took a lot of time for me to finally compile and run quake 3 from the compiled code.
 Creating mods (relatively means modifying source) is another story, but that was fun.
 The code-change illustrated here again took a lot of time.
 Understanding and tweaking the code given here is also a good way of learning some basics about this game.